HanSolo/JDK-Updater/README.md

 The application is a stand alone application and will show you the latest early access and general availability builds that it found for each distribution.

-In addition it will jbang, sdkman and homebrew managed builds of OpenJDK.
+In addition it will jbang, sdkman, homebrew and nix managed builds of OpenJDK.
 It will also offer you the downloads of the available files that it found (tar.gz, zip, pkg, dmg) for download.